Patricia Arquette Shares Update On Her Brother, David, Following His Heart Attack

 David also apologized to fans of professional wrestling for the “negative attention” the sport may have received following the release of several gory, bloodied pictures of the actor that had surfaced following the match.
 He further shared that what he had been participating in was more of “indie wrestling,” and shared that over time, the sport had become a passion of his.

-The Scream actor, who is 47, also stated that he had participated in intense training for the match, but was still unprepared for what was in store for him physically.
+The Scream actor, who is 47, also stated that he had participated in intense training for the match, but was still unprepared for what was in store for him, physically.
 He claims that the main reason he was injured was his “lack of experience,” and urged his followers to not try the intense style of fighting at home.

 Though David revealed that his true passion has always been acting and producing, according to a recent tweet he will be stepping back in the ring on April 26 to face-off against “King Brian,” who the actor revealed beat him in a brutal match a few months ago.
-It is unlikely that his adoring sister, Patricia, will be in the audience — she told Ellen Degeneres that she can no longer stand to watch her brother wrestle, as it makes her too nervous.
+It is unlikely that his adoring sister, Patricia, will be in the audience — she told Ellen DeGeneres that she can no longer stand to watch her brother wrestle, as it makes her too nervous.